hazrmard/EngineeringScienceBuilding/README.md

 Environments are created using [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for python 3.
 The following steps assume that the miniconda executable `conda` is on the system `PATH`.

+This repository can be downloaded via `git clone` or [directly as a zip file here](https://git.isis.vanderbilt.edu/SmartBuildings/EngineeringScienceBuilding/-/archive/master/EngineeringScienceBuilding-master.zip).

 ### ESB condenser water control

 To run the controller, review control settings, create the production environment, activate it, and call the script.